RazaMasood/cat_-_dog_classifier/README.md

 ## Results

-The CNN model achieved an accuracy of 81% on the test set of images.
+The CNN model achieved an accuracy of 80.25% on the test set of images.
 This indicates that the model is able to distinguish between images of cats and dogs with a high degree of accuracy.

+### Contributing
+Contributions to this project are welcome!
+If you find a bug or have a suggestion for a new feature, please open an issue on GitHub.